-WHICH SIDE OF THE CASTLE?
+WHICH SIDE OF THE KEEP?
 (10 minutes)

 Prep: Prepare your costumes.
 Cut the CASTLE KEEP/GARGOYLE POSTER in half.
 Print the COLORED JEWEL PATTERNS on four different colored papers (red, yellow, blue, and purple), cut them in half, fold so the jewel is on top, and hide one of each around the room so just a tiny bit is showing.
-(Share the jewels from the other half of the sheets with another teaching room.)
+(Share the jewels from the other half with another teaching room.)
 Print the HIDDEN GARGOYLE PATTERN and hide it as well.
 Bookmark the Scripture passages in your Bible for the whole lesson.
-Place a masking tape or painter's tape line down the middle of the room.
+Use tape to mark a center line for kids to stand on.

 Teacher 1: Huzzah!
 They answer, "Huzzah!"
 Welcome to Keepers of the Kingdom.
-I'm , the trainer here at the castle.
+I'm \\\, the trainer here at the castle.
 We'll be meeting each day in this room called the keep.
-The keep is the strongest and most fortified spot in the castle.
+The keep is the strongest and most protected spot in the castle.
 It looks like this.
 Show the CASTLE KEEP POSTER.
-When you're in the keep, you're in the safest spot and the one that can best ward off enemy attacks.
+When you're in the keep, you're in the safest spot from the enemy's attacks.
 Did you know there are all kinds of attacks we can experience in life-even some that are spiritual?
-Because of that, we need to learn how to be strong not only at this castle but also in the Lord.
+Because of that, we need to learn how to be strong in the Lord.

 Teacher 2: Good morrow!
-I'm , and I'm excited to open God's Word and share about some special armor God has given us to wear in these spiritual battles.
-Let's get our training started with a game!
+I'm \\\, and I'm excited to open God's Word and share about some special armor God has given us to wear in these spiritual battles, so let's get our training started with a game!

-Teacher 1: When I say to get up, everyone needs to move to this middle line.
-Then I'll state two opposite choices.
-You'll go to whichever side of the keep (left or right) that represents the choice you like more.
-Okay, let's line up!
+Teacher 1: In a minute, everyone will move to this middle line.
+I'm going to give you two opposite choices.
+You should go to either the right side of the keep or the left side, depending on which choice you like best.

-Go through the following and have them go to the left side of the keep if they prefer the first choice or the right if they prefer the second.
-Point in the correct direction as you say each choice.
+Have them gather on the middle line.
+Go through the following questions and have them move to the left side of the keep if they prefer the first choice or the right if they prefer the second.
+Point to the left or right as you say each choice.
 Have them go back to the middle line after each one.